Insurance Adverse Action Notices: What They Mean and Your Rights

 Even if you don't have errors on your report, there are meaningful steps you can take to become a lower-risk applicant over time:

-• Improve your credit score by paying bills on time and reducing balances — this directly improves your credit-based insurance score and can save you hundreds per year
+• Improve your credit score — paying bills on time and reducing balances directly improves your credit-based insurance score; a one-tier improvement saves ~$355/year on average

-• Maintain a clean driving record — most violations age off after 3–5 years, and a DUI can raise your premium by 44–74% or more
+• Maintain a clean driving record — most violations age off after 3–5 years; a DUI can elevate premiums by 35–155% and add SR-22 requirements for 3+ years

-• Limit small insurance claims where practical, especially ones that may barely exceed your deductible
+• Limit small insurance claims where practical, especially those that barely exceed your deductible

-• Shop around — different insurers weigh risk factors differently, and some specialize in non-standard or higher-risk drivers; see the best car insurance options with bad credit
+• Shop around — different insurers weigh risk factors differently, and some specialize in non-standard or higher-risk drivers; see our guide to getting approved after a denial

 • Consider a telematics or usage-based program — these can deliver savings of 10–40% regardless of your credit score

-• Consider a defensive driving course to help offset violations on your record in qualifying states
+• Take a defensive driving course to help offset violations on your record in qualifying states

 • Bundle policies to demonstrate loyalty and potentially offset other negative risk factors